 Moreover, over-gifting a child and honoring all their requests isn’t a good way to raise them.
 Just imagine what’ll happen when they go out into the world on their own?

-What are the origins of the term “rich kid syndrome”?
+What’s the origin of the term rich kid syndrome?

-You don’t need to have a lot of money to suffer from this syndrome.
+You don’t need to have a lot of money to have this syndrome.
 In fact, cases of affluenza are more and more common in children and teens of middle-class families.

-One of the first signs of the rich kid syndrome is when children frequently express their boredom.
-They do so despite having a room full of toys and any kind of new, must-have device.
+One of the first signs of rich kid syndrome, according to various studies, becomes apparent when the child expresses boredom relatively frequently.
+This happens despite having a room full of toys and all kinds of trendy technological gadgets.

 If you want your children to calm down, or to prevent tantrums, you may result to giving them something material.
 Unfortunately, however, this encourages this syndrome.
 On a further note, if you give them a prize for everything that they do or for behaving well, it can have the same negative effect.